Segment Anything in 3D with Radiance Fields: Related Work

-\paragraph{3D Segmentation} Numerous methods have explored various types of 3D representations to perform 3D segmentation.
-These scene representations include RGB-D images~\cite{wang2018depth, wu2022depth, xing2020malleable, chu2018surfconv}, point clouds~\cite{qi2017pointnet, qi2017pointnet++, zhao2021point} and grid space such as voxels~\cite{huang2016point, tang2020searching, liu2019point}, cylinders~\cite{zhou2020cylinder3d} and bird's eye view space~\cite{ye2022lidarmultinet, gosala2022bird}.
-Although 3D segmentation has been developed for a period of time, compared with 2D segmentation, the scarcity of labeled data and high computational complexity make it difficult to design a unified framework similar to SAM.
+Numerous methods have explored 3D segmentation with various types of 3D representations.
+These representations include RGB-D images~\cite{wang2018depth, wu2022depth, xing2020malleable, chu2018surfconv}, point clouds~\cite{qi2017pointnet, qi2017pointnet++, zhao2021point} and grid space such as voxels~\cite{huang2016point, tang2020searching, liu2019point}, cylinders~\cite{zhou2020cylinder3d} and bird's eye view space~\cite{ye2022lidarmultinet, gosala2022bird}.
+Although 3D segmentation has been developed for a period of time, compared with 2D segmentation, the scarcity of labeled data and high computational complexity makes it difficult to design a segmentation foundation model similar to SAM. {Recently, to tackle this limitation of data scarcity, many studies~\cite{lerf, langsplat, peng2023openscene, ding2023pla, ha2022semantic, zhang2023clip, liu2023partslip, yang2023regionplc, jatavallabhula2023conceptfusion} propose to inject the perception ability of 2D vision-language models (VLM) like CLIP~\cite{clip} into 3D representations by projecting and fusing multi-view 2D visual features with corresponding 3D features.
+Then, with fused 3D features these methods can perform language-driven 3D perception task like localization and reasoning.
+Different from these methods, SA3D specializes in providing fine-grained segmentation based on input prompts, focusing more on detailed visual analysis than scene understanding through language. }